 From his early days on Saturday Night Live to his recent work on Netflix, Adam Sandler has remained a beloved and iconic figure in movies and television.

-Below is the definitive list of the best Adam Sandler movies of all time, based on our own personal GIANT FREAKIN MOVIE SCORE algorithm.
+Below is the definitive list of the best Adam Sandler movies of all time, based on our unbiased GIANT FREAKIN MOVIE SCORE calculations.

 1. HUSTLE (2022) IS ADAM SANDLER’S BEST MOVIE

 The most recent and one of the more popular entries in the comedian’s filmography is the hit film Hustle, directed by Jeremiah Zagar.
 Similar to many of Adam Sandler’s movies where he plays an unlucky but lovable main character, this film embraces Sandler’s appeal opposite A-listers like Queen Latifah, Ben Foster, and Robert Duvall.
 Sandler plays Stanley Sugarman, an NBA scout contending with the owners of the Philadelphia 76ers.

 Hustle costars real-life Spanish basketball player Juancho Hernangómez as a version of himself, while Stanley takes it upon himself to prepare the phenom for a shot at the NBA draft.
 Distributed by Netflix, the film contains one of Adam Sandler’s most powerful performances, for which he eventually scored a nomination from the Screen Actors Guild Awards.

 Although he failed to earn love from the Oscars for his work in Hustle, many critics believe this to be one of Adam Sandler’s best movies.
 ABC News film critic Peter Travers wrote in his review of the film, “It’s always a slam dunk when Adam Sandler drops his doofus routine and really acts.
 And here, as a basketball scout who yearns to coach, he infuses every frame of this formulaic crowd-pleaser with a real-deal love of the game.”